Workiva/react_testing_library/doc/migration_guides/from_over_react_test.md

    - If this is testing in isolation, would an integration environment be more appropriate for this test?
    - Or vise versa, if it's an integration test, would isolation be better?

-   The testing strategy may still fit well, but the question can be asked in the context of knowing that the component will need to be tested as the user will exercise the use case.
-If the component is tightly coupled with another when used in the real world, the interaction may be much harder when tested in isolation.
-It's less likely that the component is an integration test that should be tested in isolation instead, but given that the test's context has changed, it's also worth double-checking that the integration strategy is still adding value.
+   Defining the use case may have changed the test's paradigm enough that the strategy should be revisited.
+Consider how the user would exercise this use case and if the current strategy is the most appropriate for that scenario.
+If the component is tightly coupled with another when used in the real world, the interaction may be more difficult when tested in isolation.
+On top of that, switching to an integration test may create more confidence because it is closer to how the user would actually interact with the code.

+   On the flip side, integration tests are often more complex, maybe involving mocking and lots of set up.
+In the case that the behavior to be tested does not necessarily require all the complexity, testing in isolation may be better.
+This is less likely as integration tests tend to add more confidence than isolation testing, but if the test's paradigm has shifted enough, it may be a chance to simplify it.

 1. Decide what the correct expectations are.

    This step doesn't need to have code.
 Instead, given what you now know about the test, imagine what the benchmarks for the user are when exercising this use case.
 What are the specific behaviors that the user should notice?
 This should not include any thought about what the implementation details are.
 Instead, what does the user see at the conclusion of the scenario and what are the important, noticeable steps prior to that outcome?
 Those are the expectations.
-If you need inspiration to know what the possibilities are, browse the matcher section in the [expectations guide][expectations-migration-guide] to see how RTL supports implementation detail free `expect` statements!
+If you need inspiration to know what the possibilities are, browse the matcher section in the [expectations guide][expectations-migration-guide] to see how RTL supports implementation-detail-free `expect` statements!

-   In the case there feels like multiple use cases being tested, use the expectations as a guide to differentiate the use cases.
+   If it seems like there are multiple use cases being tested, use the expectations as a guide to differentiate the use cases.
 If the use cases were grouped originally, they may be closely related.
 Answering why they're so closely related and what expectations they should share (and not share) can help inform how the test should be broken apart.

 1. Remove anything that doesn't support the new expectations.